-If our concern is to minimize losses, using algebra and some rather general assumptions (functions $l_i(S_i)$ increasing and concave, which holds for almost any reservoir; see Appendix A11), we find that the most efficient rule is the one that stores all water V at the reservoir m whose value $l_m(V)$ is the minimum among those of other reservoirs $l_i(V)$.
-Mathematically, this is expressed again by the linear equation (4) but with coefficients $a_i = 0$ for all $i, b_m = 1$ for the specific reservoir m whose value $l_m(V)$ is the minimum among all other $l_i(V)$, and $b_i = 0$ for all other i (except for i = m).
+If our concern is to minimize losses, using algebra and some rather general assumptions (functions $l_i(S_i)$ increasing and concave, which holds for almost any reservoir; see Appendix A1 in microform supplement), we find (see also Appendix A1) that the most efficient rule is the one that stores all water V at the reservoir m whose losses $l_m(V)$ is minimum among those of other reservoirs $l_i(V)$.
+Mathematically, this is expressed again by the linear equation (4) but with coefficients $a_i = 0$ for all i, $b_m = 1$ for the specific reservoir m whose value $l_m(V)$ is minimum among all other $l_i(V)$, and $b_i = 0$ for all other i (except for i = m).

-2.2.3.
-Ensuring conveyance.
+3. Ensuring conveyance.
 A third rule will be considered for periods with low system storage.
-In such periods the main concern is not avoiding reservoir spill but making withdrawals so as not to drive one or more reservoirs empty while demand cannot be satisfied from the remaining reservoirs because of limited conveyance capacity.
-In such a case it is straightforward that the optimal distribution is such that the storage in each reservoir is proportional to the conveyance capacity of the relative aqueduct.
+In such periods the main concern is not avoiding reservoir spill but to make withdrawals so as not to drive one or more reservoirs empty while demand cannot be satisfied from the remaining reservoirs due to limited conveyance capacity.
+In such a case, it is straightforward that the optimal distribution is such that the storage in each reservoir is proportional to the conveyance capacity of the relative aqueduct.
 This rule is expressed by the same linear rule (4) but with coefficients for all i, where C_i is the conveyance capacity of the aqueduct through which the release from reservoir i is made.

-$$a_i = 0, \qquad b_i = \frac{C_i}{\sum\limits{j=1}^N C_j}$$ (10)
+$$a_i = 0,$$ $b_i = \frac{C_i}{\sum{j=1}^{N} C_j}$ (10)

-2.2.4.
-Taking into account the impacts of topology.
-In the above cases all reservoirs were assumed implicitly to be topologically equivalent; that is, each of them is located at a different river or branch of river, and they are all connected by separate aqueducts with the consumption location.
-However, in many cases there appear to be differences in the topology of the reservoir system that may affect greatly the operating rule.
-Let us consider, for example, the case where the reservoirs form a cascade along the same river.
-In such a case the spills of all reservoirs but the most downstream one are not a loss for the system.
-Moreover, for energy-saving reasons (e.g., minimization of pumping) it may be a gain for the system to store the water as far upstream as possible.
-In addition it is always possible to move the water from upstream to downstream if necessary, while the opposite needs pumping.
-Thus a good operating rule for such a case would be to keep the water at the most upstream reservoir (if feasible), leaving the downstream reservoirs empty.
-Mathematically, this is expressed by the same linear rule (4) with coefficients $a_i = 0$ for all i, $b_m = 1$ for the most upstream reservoir m, and $b_i = 0$ for all other i (except for i = m).
+- 4. Effect of topology.
+In the above cases all reservoirs were assumed implicitly as topologically equivalent, e.g., each of them is located at a different river or branch of river and they are all connected by separate aqueducts with the consumption location.
+However, in many cases there appear differences in topology of the reservoir system that may affect greatly the operating rule.
+Let us consider for example the case where the reservoirs form a cascade along the same river.
+In such a case, the spills of all reservoirs but the most downstream one are not a loss for the system.
+Moreover, for energy saving reasons (e.g., minimization of pumping) it may be a gain for the system to store the water as far upstream as possible.
+In addition, it is always possible to move the water from upstream to downstream if necessary, while the opposite needs pumping.
+Thus, a good operating rule for such a case would be to keep the water at the most upstream reservoir (if feasible), leaving the downstream reservoirs empty.
+Mathematically, this is expressed by the same linear rule (4) with coefficients $a_i = 0$ for all i, $b_m = 1$ for the most upstream reservoir m, and $b_i = 0$ for all other i (except for i = m). - 5.
+Secondary water uses.
+In many cases, apart from the main water use, there are some secondary water uses in the neighborhood of each reservoir (e.g., irrigation, satisfaction of environmental demands, etc.).
+In such cases, we want to avoid situations where some reservoirs are almost empty, while others are almost full.
+Thus, we can set a rule that stores the water proportionally to cumulative local water demand for consumptive use CLD_i , in order to balance the satisfaction of all local uses.
+This leads again to the linear rule (4) with for all i.